-The bill also outlines the sales regulations for domestic and manufacturing distilleries.
+Furthermore, the bill outlines the sales and delivery regulations for domestic and manufacturing distilleries.
 A domestic distillery producing no more than 12,000 proof gallons of spirits per year is permitted to sell directly to licensed retailers, with specific limits on the total amount sold and the size of individual shipments.
 For manufacturing distilleries, the bill allows for off-sale retail sales and direct shipping of spirits, with a cap of 25,000 gallons per calendar year.
-Furthermore, it permits manufacturing distilleries to hold events at their premises and satellite locations, where they can offer free samples and sell their products, subject to local ordinances.
-The bill emphasizes that manufacturing distilleries cannot engage in wholesaling activities, ensuring that all sales to retail licensed premises must go through a licensed North Dakota liquor wholesaler, with an exception for sales to domestic wineries under specific conditions.
+It also permits manufacturing distilleries to hold events at their premises and satellite locations, where they can offer free samples and sell their products, while prohibiting them from engaging in wholesaling activities.

 Statutes affected: INTRODUCED: 5-01-01, 5-01-19.2